Over the last 19 years I have been the technical co-founder at 3 different startups.

 - How do you wake up in the morning when you’ve got a project running late?

 I’ve consulted with more clients that I can list, so this is just a sampling of what I’ve done:

 SmashCompany / 2009 to now – (New York City)

-I have talked to entrepreneurs who wasted millions of dollars starting their companies with the wrong team or the wrong technologies.
-To avoid such a fate, I advocate a philosophy of “fail fast, iterate fast, train fast, fire fast” – get rid of the weak technologies, and raise the skill level of the people you work with, or end the relationship with them.
-I work with a broad set of languages, including PHP, NodeJS, Python, Ruby, PHP, Apex, Java and Clojure, and databases such as MySQL, PostGreSQL, Redis, ElasticSearch and MongoDB.
+I work with a broad set of technologies, including PHP, NodeJS, Python, Ruby, PHP, Apex, Java and Clojure, and databases such as MySQL, PostGreSQL, Redis, ElasticSearch and MongoDB.
 I bring the perspective of someone who has been both an entrepreneur and a software developer.
 Having grown businesses from scratch, I have some experience with every aspect of development: marketing, design, technology, sales and raising funds.

 I’ve recently helped these clients:

 I built the Salesforce app which allows PrivCo.com to sell it’s data as a direct import to Salesforce.
 Code Foundary’s Universal Relay Boilerplate.
 We adapted the CodeFoundries project to our own needs.
 I switched the Cassandra code to MongoDB so we could work with pure JSON.